cablej/ChangeKit/README.md

 2. Add the ChangeKit folder to your project.

 3. Add the file "ChangeKitBridgingHeader.h" as the bridging header for your app and any extensions (Targets -> your app -> Build Settings -> Objective C Bridging Header).
+Note that you may need to mention its enclosing folder.

 4. Add the following function to your app delegate.
 This will allow the app to notify ChangeKit when a user logs in with Changetip.

 	```
 	//Send a notification when the user logs in with changetip.
 	func application(application: UIApplication,
 	    openURL url: NSURL,